10 Min ReadLifestyle 06 August 2020

 This is why the advice of using this time to write that book, start that business, and change the whole damn world is so detrimental right now.
 Those who have an urge to do something monumental during a global pandemic are naturally doing just that.
 For other people, processing their emotions and reorienting themselves while their world is turned upside down is what's most needed right now.

-First, stop listening to outside opinions on what you should be doing.
 Most times we land on the answers we need ourselves if we allow ourselves the time and space to process what we are feeling and really listen to our inner wisdom.
 You know if you need to fill your time with relaxation, entertainment, or work today.
 You know best.
 And if you end up being wrong, you learn best from your own lessons.

-This all comes down to altering your expectations of your mental, physical, and emotional capacity.
 Release the idea that you must be doing something earth-shattering and monumental right now.
 Understand that much of your energy is being used somewhere else.
 Even if you don't have direct stressors on your health or finances, you may very well be experiencing loss in other areas.
 You may need to prioritize rest and relaxation, which is dramatically undervalued and vital for our wellbeing.

-Examine your idea of productivity.
 Productivity is a feeling; your productivity is subjective and very personal to you.
 You can feel just as productive after spending a day relaxing as you would after having scratched off your entire to-do list.
 What determines how productive you are is what feeling you value most at any given time.

 If you are looking to feel focused and accomplished, working, cleaning out your closet, or catching up on reading may all give you that feeling.
 If you are looking for a sense of pleasure and creativity, maybe making art gives you that.
 If you need to physically and emotionally restore and renew, reconnecting with friends or doing something pleasurable and indulging can help create that.
 Being productive is not always a grind.

-Accept and validate your feelings.
 Our lives have been rattled and turned upside down.
 All feelings are appropriate and natural.
 When you tell yourself that you shouldn't feel what you're feeling, you're invalidating your experience and creating insidious internal conflicts.
 Internal conflict turns into shame and emotional deterioration.
 It is natural to feel exhausted, unsettled, numb, grief, fearful, or anything else you're feeling.
 We shouldn't negate our feelings.
 We need to feel our feelings, express them in the healthiest way we can, and move through them.

-Take care of your body.
 Trauma settles in the body as a fight, flight, or freeze response.
 These responses mobilize our body for danger.
 It is vital to create habits to burn off this negative charge.
 Exercise, yoga, dancing, and even cleaning can help remove tension from the body.
 Also, thinking about your fear or anger in a conscious way helps express it and move on.

 Allow yourself to feel all the emotions that come up.
 Allow yourself to cry when something stirs you emotionally.
 Crying calms the nervous system, regulates stress and releases endorphins and oxytocin, which are the "happy" hormones.